bbmokhtari/django-translations/docs/reference/context.rst

    .. note::

-       It is **recommended** for the relations of the entity to be prefetched before using :class:`Context`, in order to reach optimal performance.
+       It is **recommended** for the relations of the entity to be prefetched before initiating a :class:`Context`, in order to reach optimal performance.

        To do this use